stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 23 - Learning by Correcting Mistakes.md

    - Intersect all _false_ successes (⋂F)
    - Union all _true_ successes (⋃T)
    - Remove assertions in union form intersection (⋂F - ⋃T)

+## Explanation-free Repair

+While classification is ubiquitous in many schools of AI, _explanation_ is a key characteristic of KBAI.
+Explanation leads to deeper learning because it explains why certain features are important for the concept definition.